zcabbub/tokenomics/Terms.md

 ^d89a6d
 In game theory, a focal point is a solution that people tend to use in the absence of communication. find more in "The strategy of conflict" - Thomas Schelling

+#####

+information set: when agents have the same information set, they can play normal-form game (matrix).
+In the other case, when players have different information sets, a sequencial game appears.